-John 14:12-14: “Most assuredly, I say to you, he who believes in Me, the works that I do he will do also; and greater works than these he will do, because I go to My Father.
+In John 14:12-14, Jesus asserts to His 12 disciples, “Most assuredly, I say to you, he who believes in Me, the works that I do he will do also; and greater works than these he will do, because I go to My Father.
 And whatever you ask in My name, that I will do, that the Father may be glorified in the Son.
 If you ask anything in My name, I will do it.”

 Unlike Mark 16:17-18, this scripture does not clearly pertain to miracles.
 Therefore, we need to determine if most Bible commentaries express the belief that it does, and then attempt to ascertain if this scripture passage is applicable to followers of Jesus Christ who are living today, in addition to His apostles and, perhaps, His other early followers.

 In reference to John 14:12-14, Pett expresses the belief that this promise by Jesus includes the ability to perform of miracles.
-He also believes that the gifts of healing were restricted to the apostles and a relatively few other men living during the early church and now.
+He also believes that the gifts of healing were restricted to His 12 disciples and a relatively few other men living during the early church and now.
 Pett states,

-[Jesus Christ declares that] “The works that I do, he will do.”
+[Jesus Christ declares that] “The works that I do, he [anyone who has faith in Jesus Christ] will do.”
 We must undoubtedly see this as including His miracles.
 So the Apostles are empowered to heal all who come to them, and Peter takes advantage of this power (Acts 3:6) as do the others (Acts 5:12).
-Because Peter and Paul are emphasised [sic] in Acts it is often overlooked how widespread was the ministry of all the Apostles, but the same book makes clear the wide influence of their ministry, albeit in summarised [sic] form.
+Because Peter and Paul are emphasised [sic] in Acts, it is often overlooked how widespread was the ministry of all the Apostles, but the same book makes clear the wide influence of their ministry, albeit in summarised [sic] form.
 Manifested healings through the Apostles and their delegates were an essential part of the witness of the early church.

 No one who lays claim to healing powers today could make a claim like this.
 Rather they have to regret how comparatively few are healed (they can never say that all who came to them were healed) although the less spiritual try to blame the failure on other’s lack of faith.
 But Jesus and the Apostles never had to make this excuse.
 If men had even a little faith, the faith to come, they were healed.
 The fact is that apart from the Apostles and a few chosen men, gifts of healing were severely restricted, both in the early church and now.